chancald/personal-website/README.md

 # personal-website

 This is the repo of my personal website and portfolio www.chandlercalderon.com.
 It was made from scratch using Django for the backend and Html, CSS and Bootstrap for the frontend.
-Django was deployed using a Google Cloud Ubuntu 20.04 instance with the Nginx to set-up the domain name.
+Django was deployed using a Google Cloud Ubuntu 20.04 instance with the help of Nginx.

 ### TODO
 - Add Odoo-server link and app link.